Fort Lauderdale, Florida: 18th century

-The Fort Lauderdale area was known as the "New River Settlement" before the 20th century.
+19th century

 In the 1830s, there were approximately 70 settlers living along the New River.
 William Cooley, the local Justice of the Peace, was a farmer and wrecker, who traded with the Seminole Indians.
 On January 6, 1836, while Cooley was leading an attempt to salvage a wrecked ship, a band of Seminoles attacked his farm, killing his wife and children, and the children's tutor.
 The other farms in the settlement were not attacked, but all the white residents in the area abandoned the settlement, fleeing first to the Cape Florida Lighthouse on Key Biscayne, and then to Key West.

 The first United States stockade named Fort Lauderdale was built in 1838, and subsequently was a site of fighting during the Second Seminole War.
 The fort was abandoned in 1842, after the end of the war, and the area remained virtually unpopulated until the 1890s.
-It was not until Frank Stranahan arrived in the area in 1893 to operate a ferry across the New River, and the Florida East Coast Railroad's completion of a route through the area in 1896, that any organized development began.
-The city was incorporated in 1911, and in 1915, was designated the county seat of newly formed Broward County.
+In 1893, a ferry operated Frank Stranahan provided transit across New River.
+Florida East Coast Railroad also was completed, providing a route through the area, which sparked the city's development.